d2l-ai/d2l-en/chapter_preface/index.md

 import numpy as np
 import jax
 import jax.numpy as jnp
+import flax
 from jax import random
 from jax import grad, vmap
+from flax import linen as nn
 ```

 ### Target Audience